 Salt is a straightforward solid shape formed precious stone logically known as sodium chloride since it contains both chlorine and sodium , the most part utilized for sustenance safeguarding cooking and is utilized as a part of numerous concoction enterprises.

-Types of salt industry
+Types of industrial salt

 It is extracted from seawater by evaporation of water in certain basins under the sun and then treatment of the formed saline blocks, by cleaning grinding and preparing for consumption.